StormFireFox1/Refuge/content/post/2018-11-08-solving-a-rubik-cube.md

 However, even so, I ended up hitting a dead-end on my times.
 It was almost as if I was limited by something.
 Even after learning legitimate CFOP (the general method of solving a 3x3 Rubik's Cube) with intuitive F2L (**F**irst **2** **L**ayers) and 4LL (**4**-**L**ook **L**ast Layer), my times were still over 1 minute, which should not happen physically, because I was technically faster than before.
-I then figured out the problem
+I then figured out the problem.

----
+* * *

-# My cube sucks!
+## My cube sucks!

 My 3-year-old, *unlubricated* and *chipped* Rubik's Cube 2.0 moved **really** badly.
 It would lock up on any turn faster than 1 a second, it would have its corners twist all the time, it was a complete and total mess.
 Its screws would get loose once every 20 solves as well.
 It made me incredibly annoyed that I would get bad